thedon58/MEGA/README.md

 * ![GitHub Logo](/Images/QKV.png)

 ## MEGA with Linear Complexity
-* Introduce MEGA-chunk, a variant of MEGA with linear complexity, which applies attention to each local chunk of fixed length c
 ![GitHub Logo](/Images/MEGA_Chunk.png)
+* Introduce MEGA-chunk, a variant of MEGA with linear complexity, which applies attention to each local chunk of fixed length
+* First, split the sequences of queries, keys, and values into chunks of length c
+* Attention operation is applied to each chunk, yielding linear complexity
+*

 ## Experiments